Toggle menu

 Furniture

-• Hiring furniture is a good way of getting the look you love whilst keeping the flexibility to change your mind
+• hiring furniture - this is a good way of getting the look you love whilst keeping the flexibility to change your mind

-• Check out rental services for cutlery, crockery and tableware if you are holding a party or event
+• looking into rental services for cutlery, crockery and tableware if you are holding a party or event

 Repair cafes are a growing global movement where people bring their broken household items along for volunteers to repair.